dinki/View-Assist/View Assist dashboard and views/README.md

 * Icon size and font style are now selectable through the blueprint.
 This will allow for even more customization
 * We are introducing 'launch icons' which will act as shortcut buttons to your cutom tasks.
 This can be to switch to camera views, turn on/off lights, etc.  These are tied to action calls and can be added as a persistent icon for these functions
 * Changes in CSS now allow for better placement of elements and better use of space.
 The shifting of elements when icons appear/disappear has finally been resolved!
-* User now has an option to use either Stream Assist or HassMic inputs.
+* User now has an option to use either Stream Assist, HassMic, or Home Assistant Voice Assistant inputs.
 We will be adding other types in the future
+* Dates are now localized for our international users

 ## Instructions for installing the new dashboard for existing users: